andrewritchie05/ufc-prediction-senstivity-analysis/README.md

 # ufc-prediction-senstivity-analysis
 Betting outcome sensitivity analysis for UFC machine learning predicitions

-Calculates a binomial probability mass function, allowing estimation of the probability of non-zero returns.
+🎰 Calculates and visualizes the binomial probability mass function for the outcome of predictions, enabling effective risk management.

-(Read me is WIP)
+- Evaluates the monetary value of all possible outcomes, and weighs them based on their relative probability (probability that r out of n trials are successful).
+- Uses a single value for probability of a correct prediction, so it is assumed that the ML classifier is well balanced.
+- Assumes the total betting pool is spread evenly across each contest